kdebrota/Portfolio_KHD_i590/README.md

-# Kathleen DeBrota's code portfolio: i590 Spring 2019 'Applied Data Science'
+# Code portfolio: i590 Spring 2019 'Applied Data Science'
+## Kathleen DeBrota

 This repository is a collection of 'cheat sheets' and code snippets from i590 'applied data science' course, spring 2019.
 - Content should include: import, wrangling, visualization, analysis